panjf2000/ants/README.md

 ![](https://user-images.githubusercontent.com/7496278/51515615-5e9b5a80-1e4f-11e9-8816-66a935c32b05.png)

-There was only the test of `ants` Pool because my computer was crash when it reached 10M goroutines without pool.
+There was only the test case with `ants` pool because my program crashed when it reached 10M goroutines without using a pool.

-**In conclusion, `ants` can up to 2x~6x faster than goroutines without pool and the memory consumption is reduced by 10 to 20 times.**
+**In conclusion, `ants` can up to 2x~6x faster than goroutines without a pool and the memory consumption is reduced by 10 to 20 times.**

 [1]: https://travis-ci.com/panjf2000/ants.svg?branch=master
 [2]: https://travis-ci.com/panjf2000/ants